pantheon-systems/documentation/source/content/guides/git/05-undo-commits.md

 ## What if Dev Is Behind Test and Live?

 This happens if you **reset** Dev to an earlier commit, rather than using **revert**.
 You must make a commit on Dev to re-sync the environments.
 This will also get the commit history between the environments to match.
-The commit you use can be trivial, such as a space or extra line added to a comment within a file will work.
-You'll see the commit available for deployment on Test, and then on Live after you commit that change.
+The commit you use can be trivial, such as a space or extra line added to a comment within a file.
+You'll see the commit available for deployment on Test, and then on Live after you commit the change.

 ## More Resources